kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/move.md

 1. Create a temporary bootstrap cluster, e.g. using Kind or Minikube
 2. Use `clusterctl init` to install the provider components
-3. Use `clusterctl config cluster ... | kubectl apply -f -` to provision a target management cluster
+3. Use `clusterctl generate cluster ... | kubectl apply -f -` to provision a target management cluster
 4. Wait for the target management cluster to be up and running
 5. Get the kubeconfig for the new target management cluster
 6. Use `clusterctl init` with the new cluster's kubeconfig to install the provider components